narengan/cis/faq.md

 Consult https://whois.icann.org/ for this information. **Note**: You must have the administrative privilege to edit your domain's configuration at the regisrar to update or add the nameservers provided for your domain when you add it to CIS.
 If you don't know who the registrar is for the domain you're trying to add to CIS, it is unlikely you have the permission to update your domain's configuration at the registrar.
 Work with the owner of the domain in your organization to make the necessary changes.

 ## I want to keep my current DNS provider for my domain (example.com).
 Can I delegate a subdomain (subdomain.example.com) from my current DNS provider to CIS?
 Yes.
-The process is similar to adding a domain, as described above.
-Instead of the Registrar, you will be dealing with the DNS provider for the higher level domain.
-When you add a subdomain to CIS, you will be given two nameservers to configure, as usual.
-You will configure a Name Server (NS) record for each of the two nameservers as DNS records within your domain being managed by the other DNS provider.
-Once we are able to verify that the required NS records have been added, we activate your subdomain.
-If you do not manage the higher level domain within your organization, you will have to work with the owner of the higher level domain to get the NS records added.
+The process is similar to adding a domain, but instead of the registrar, you work with the DNS provider for the higher level domain.
+When you add a subdomain to CIS, you are given two nameservers to configure, as usual.
+You configure a Name Server (NS) record for each of the two nameservers as DNS records within your domain being managed by the other DNS provider.
+When we are able to verify that the required NS records have been added, we activate your subdomain.
+If you do not manage the higher level domain within your organization, you must work with the owner of the higher level domain to get the NS records added.

 ## What is TLS?
 TLS is a standard security protocol for establishing encrypted links between a web server and a browser in an online communication.
 A TLS certificate is necessary to create a TLS connection with a website, and comprises of the domain name, the name of the company, and additional data such as company address, city, state, and country.
 The certificate also shows the expiration date, and details of the issuing Certificate Authority (CA).